Adrianjewell91/decoupler-website/examples.md

 ## A Less Simple Example #3

-A legacy data synchronization pipeline dependedly heavily on shared models and infrastructure, and also used resource intensive batch queries, leading to common failures.
-This in indicated by the heavy red lines, which represent the multitude of dependencies on other jobs that use the same model.
+A legacy data synchronization pipeline failed often due to depending heavily on shared models / infrastructure, and using resource-intensive batch queries.
+This in indicated by the heavy red lines, which represent the multitude of dependencies on other jobs that use the same models.

-The solution was to rewrite the job as an service orchestrator, leveraging new domain interfaces and event streams, reducing the coupling on shared infra, and creating new dependencies on single-point-of-entry into the required domains.
+The solution was to rewrite the job as a service orchestrator, leveraging new domain interfaces and event streams, reducing the coupling on shared infra, and creating new dependencies on single-point-of-entry into the required domains.

+New dependencies were created but because they were the single point of entry, the total coupling decreased but the single shared model was a dependency that was orders of magnitude greater than the new domain interfaces.

 ![image](https://github.com/user-attachments/assets/514900dc-9bac-46b6-9323-4704e009f498)